acdh-oeaw/djangobaseproject/README.md

 ## About

-As the name suggests, this is a basic django project.
-The idea of this base project is mainly to bootstrap the web application development process through setting up such a Django Base Project which already provides a couple a django apps providing quite generic functionalites needed for building web application bound to the Digital Humanities Domain.
+As the name suggests, this is a basic Django project.
+The idea of this base project is mainly to bootstrap the web application development process through setting up such a Django Base Project which already provides a couple of Django apps providing quite generic functionalities needed for building web application bound to the Digital Humanities Domain.

 ## Install

-1. Download or Clone this repo.
+1. Download or clone this repository.
 2. Rename the root folder of this project `djangobaseproject` and the `djangobaseproject` folder in your projects root folder to the name chosen for your new project (e.g. to `mynewproject`).
 3. In all files in the project directory, rename `djangobaseproject` to the name chosen for your new project.
 (Use `Find and Replace All` feature provided by your code editor.)
 4. Adapt the information in `webpage/metadata.py` according to your needs.